cd../blog

 Industrial Manufacturing: Slow and Durable

-There are exceptions—conglomerates in active portfolio reshaping, cyclical names in distress—but a typical manufacturer will mostly file for:
+There are exceptions.
+Conglomerates in active portfolio reshaping.
+Cyclical names in distress.
+But a typical manufacturer will mostly file for earnings, occasional restructuring, medium-sized acquisitions, and executive changes.

-Again, you might see ten to fifteen 8‑Ks in a year.
-The key is that the baseline is quiet enough that spikes in filing activity become a signal in themselves.
+The baseline is quiet enough that spikes in filing activity become a signal in themselves.

 What Actually Drives 8-K Volume?